KKUPC/CliNaP-M_April2022/6_metID/6_metID_README.md

 Now, you will obtain the STOCSY spectra below.
 The correlated resnonaces of the driver peak (4.676 ppm) include a few protron resonances at 3 - 4 ppm and a peak at 5.2 (doublet) indicated by the similar correlation coefficient (or similar colour intensity).
 You need to record the driver peak and its correlated peaks from STOCSY spectra on your safe place i.e. Excel spreadsheet.

+In the next sub-section, you will learn the same STOCSY approach but on an alternative tool - MATLAB.
+Then, you can make your own decision which one you prefer.
+However, please note that R programming is non-licensed platform with free packages, whereas MATLAB is the licensed software.

 ### Performing STOCSY in MATLAB environment
 Now, we are going to use STOCSY toolbox on MATLAB to identify the correlated resonances of metabolites of interest.
 Let's get started with these three signals.